puppycash/Token/README.md

 # Token

-These are the files used iin deploying of PuppyCash (PUPC) Token on BSC Network.
+These are the files used in deploying of PuppyCash (PUPC) Token on BSC Network.